Well. I went and did it again….Bought another boat. I gotta be crazy!

 First problem……Unbeknownst to me, if you buy a boat from RI as a resident of Massachusetts the title needs to be notarized.
-Ugh……This took a couple days but I got it notarized.
+Ugh……This took a couple days but I got it straightened out.

 Second problem…..The HIN (Hull Identification Number) that is on a metal tag on the back of the boat needs to match the number on the Title.
 We couldn’t read the tag as it was made of aluminum and 40 years of salt water did a number on it.

 But a bigger problem was the number on the title was not a proper HIN for a 1979 Mako 23.
 With the help of a friend that works at the department of revenue (where boats are registered in Massachusetts) we applied to have the boat inspected and a new HIN assigned.
 This took approx two weeks to coordinate.
 The day the inspector showed up to “inspect” the boat it was raining buckets.
 To say it was a very quick inspection would be an understatement.
 Into the house and paperwork and signatures flying and I had an application for a new number.
 Back to the DOR in Fall River for the third and hopefully last time!

 So now a decision needs to be made….Are we going to trailer this boat or rent a slip for the season.
 Everyone I talked to said the same thing.
 Get a slip and you’ll use the boat about 500% more times.
 But getting a slip in the little village of Padanaram is not that easy.
 A few years ago I owned a restaurant in this village and had met the folks that own Davis and Trip Marina which was right next door.
 This acquaintance along with a friend of mine who already keeps his boat there was all I needed to get a coveted slip on the better dock……Nice!